-Devin Castle, which is about a 15 minute drive from Old Town, is a wonderful step back into ancient times.
+Devin Castle, which is about a 15 minute drive from Old Town, is a wonderful step back into ancient times and another attraction worth visiting in Bratislava.
 Believed to date back to the 5th century B.C, the well preserved ruins sit perched on a cliff overlooking the banks of the water where the Danube and Morava rivers meet.
 It’s a long, uphill hike to get to the castle from the parking lot but worth every step.
 Surrounding the castle and running along the river, is a paved walkway that is great for a stroll on a nice day.